 The main goal of chatbots is to solve the doubts of your website’s visitors and help them complete the purchase.
 In addition, chatbots will make you feel safer because you’ll know that your customers and potential customers will always be receiving answers to their questions.

 For instance, you can engage your visitors as soon as they land on your website by asking them what they are looking for or how you can help them.
-In fact, chatbots will grow from $2.6 billion to $9.4 billion by 2024 (Business Insider).

 Your potential customers will feel that you really care about them and they frequently ask questions that a chatbot can answer faster and cheaper than having someone on the chat all day.
 That's why chatbots have been gaining prominence in web design.
 They allow you to automate an important part of marketing strategy and online customer service.